Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

 User script messages are a powerful and rather flexible facility to make WPE integrate web content into a complete system.
-The provided example is rather simple, but as long as we do not need to pass huge amounts of data in messages the possibilities are almost endless&mdash;specially with the added convenience in WPE WebKit 2.40.
+The provided example is rather simple, but as long as we do not need to pass huge amounts of data in messages the possibilities are almost endless&mdash;especially with the added convenience in WPE WebKit 2.40.
 Here are more ideas that can be built on top of user script messages: